Chapter 23 : 22- Poisonous Introductions

-Cecilia stood on the very edge of the cliff top.
+Cecilia stood on the very edge of the grassy cliff top.
 Her eyes closed, her mind deep in thought and a dark green dragon skin bound book with lime green pages tucked under her arm as she allowed the heavy rain to pound therapeutically against her pale face.
-There was a sound that came from directly behind her and she spun on the spot, wand drawn and aimed in the direction of the disturbance.
+There was a rustling sound that came from directly behind her causing her to spin on the spot, wand drawn and aim in the direction of the disturbance.

 “Easy.”
 Said the tall, elderly man in a cracked but thick Norwegian accent.
-The rain was bouncing off of his balding wrinkled head, repelled by an Impervious Charm and Grindelwald’s symbol swayed from side to side around his neck as he walked towards her.
+The rain was bouncing off of his balding wrinkled head, repelled by an Impervious Charm; Grindelwald’s symbol swayed from side to side around his neck as he walked towards her.

 “What have I told you about sneaking up on me, Akrahn?”
 Cecilia snarled, withdrawing her wand.